akritiupadhyay-au/NPTEL_Microsoft_Project/README.md

 ## Azure Services Used

-1. Azure Machine Learning Studio:
+1. **Azure Machine Learning Studio**:
      I made a compute instance for the fast processing of my codes.
-2. Visual Studio Code:
+2. **Visual Studio Code**:
      The following processes I performed in the VS Code:
       (i)   Data cleaning
       (ii)  Model Selection
       (iii) Time Series Forecasting
-4. Static Web Apps: I wrote an [index.html](Images/index.html) file for my website, where I used the resulted forecasted plots for 6 months.
+3. **Static Web Apps**: I wrote an [index.html](Images/index.html) file for my website, where I used the resulted forecasted plots for 6 months.
 I created static web app on azure and deployed using github.
 After deploying, I got the link of my output, and the workflow .yaml file.

 ## Data Cleaning
 1. The data that I collected from [World Gold Council](https://www.gold.org/goldhub/data/gold-prices) has all the prices in object data types.